-- 1. Werrington Creek and tributaries are first order streams and require a 20m wide Vegetated Riparian Zone (VRZ) centred over the new creek. - 2.
+- 1. Werrington Creek and tributaries are first order streams and require a 10m wide Vegetated Riparian Zone (VRZ). - 2.
 Claremont Creek is a fourth order stream and requires a 40m wide VRZ.
 The creek is to be maintained as a natural open channel and offsetting is permitted within the site for the establishment of a riparian corridor, so to manage the biodiversity value and still deliver the necessary flood management outcomes - 3.
 Shared pedestrian and cycle paths should be designed and located to retain significant vegetation and provide a definitive edge to the riparian planting. - 4.
 Planning and design of the riparian corridor open space shall include WSUD so to retain water within the landscape to provide a cooling effect. - 5.
-The width of Werrington Creek is to match the existing width at the interface with Caddens Road. - 6.
-The development should be generally consistent with Error!
-Reference source not found.
+The width of College Creek is to match the existing width at the interface with Caddens Road.